dkandalov/limited-wip/README.md

 ## TCR mode (test && commit || revert)
-On a failing test revert current change list.
-On a passing test open commit dialog.
+You're not allowed to commit without running a test.
+If the test fails, changes are reverted.
+If the test passed, you should commit.
 This is the most recent constraint so there isn't a lot of experience using it.
 However, it's much more useful and enjoyable than it might seem initially.